-As I was speaking of the dangers of too much Calcium (Ca) in my last post and as excess Ca is lethal, I want to give you an idea of where Ca can land up in our bodies.
+Calcium supplements are usually not necessary and can be positively dangerous.
+I spoke of the dangers of too much Calcium (Ca) in this post, but I want to give you an idea of where Ca can land up in our bodies.
 If it is NOT laid down in our bones as most of it should be, this is what can happen.
 The following images give an idea of the effects of a Ca overload on your heart and the rest of your body.
 99% of Ca should be in your bones with just 1% in your cells, soft tissue and bloodstream.
-To start, here is a three dimensional CTA data set showing calcifications in coronary arteries.
+This first image is a three dimensional CTA data set showing calcifications in coronary arteries.

 Our bodies hold on to Ca

 Ca stones in the brain.
 Amazingly this man, who was suffering severe headaches, was operated on and survived.
 Excess Ca is not easily eradicated because our body tends to hold on to it.
 Our ancestors evolved in an environment rich in Mg and Potassion (K) but much poorer in Ca and Sodium (Na).
 Hence our bodies have mechanisms to hold onto Ca and Na.
 Mg and K, on the other hand, is excreted much more readily and it is lead to believe that this comes from us evolving with an abundance of Mg and K. Not so now, with depleted soils, use of herbicides, fungicides, fertilizers and pesticides, junk food, sodas, artificial sweeteners, genetically modified foods and all the other rubbish and toxins that are presented for us to eat by the food moguls, all deplete in many nutrients includng Mg.

 This image shows calcification of the aortic valve.
 The aortic valve is one of the 4 valves in the human heart.
 It is between the left ventricle and the aorta.